-Erythritol is a sugar alcohol like xylitol that I’ve spoken about before in my article titled “The 5 Worst Artificial Sweeteners.”
-A lot of people think it’s awesome because it decreases the amount of sugar and calories in what they’re consuming.
-You’ll commonly find it as an ingredient in low-sugar and sugar-free foods, but there are some very concerning and common erythritol side effects — even when it’s used in low amounts, erythritol consumption can cause diarrhea, stomachache and headache.
+Many people choose erythritol because it can decrease the amount of sugar and calories in what they’re consuming.
+You’ll commonly find it as an ingredient in low-sugar, sugar-free and even carb-free foods, but there are some common erythritol side effects to consider as well; in fact, when used in large amounts, erythritol consumption could potentially cause nausea and stomach upset.
+(1)

-Is erythritol a safe and smart substitute for sugar?
+So is erythritol a safe and smart natural sweetener substitute for sugar?
 If it’s made from GMO cornstarch, then absolutely not.
 I definitely don’t recommend it, especially when there are healthier, safer options readily available.
-If you’re talking about non-GMO erythritol, then it can be a better choice than some other artificial sweeteners, but I still think there are better options out there.
+If you’re talking about non-GMO erythritol, then it can be a better choice than some other artificial sweeteners for people on low-carb diets (like the keto diet), but I still think there are better options out there.

-Erythritol is rapidly absorbed in the small intestine, but it’s poorly metabolized, has absolutely no known functions in the human body and is excreted through the urine unchanged.
+Erythritol is rapidly absorbed in the small intestine, but it’s poorly metabolized and may not carry the same health benefits as other natural sweeteners such as monk fruit or raw honey.
 As we’ve seen before, just because a sweetener doesn’t have calories and doesn’t appear to affect blood sugar, it does not mean that it’s good for your health.

 What Is Erythritol?

 Erythritol is a four-carbon sugar alcohol or polyol that contains about 60 percent to 80 percent of the sweetness of table sugar.
 Sugar alcohol has nothing to do with cocktails, though since it does not contain ethanol (aka alcohol) like alcoholic beverages.
-Other sugar alcohols include sorbitol, lactitol, maltitol, mannitol and xylitol.
+Other sugar alcohols include sorbitol/glucitol, lactitol, isomalt, maltitol, mannitol, glycerol/glycerin and xylitol.
 Fruits like watermelon, pear and grapes naturally have minor amounts of erythritol, as do mushrooms and fermented foods like cheese, wine, beer and sake.
 (3)

 Erythritol was first discovered in 1848 by a Scottish chemist named John Stenhouse.
-Japan has been using it since the early 1990s in candies, jellies, jams, chocolate, yogurt, beverages and as a sugar substitute.
+Japan has been using erythritol since the early 1990s in candies, jellies, jams, chocolate (including the common chocolate bar), yogurt, beverages and as a natural sugar substitute.
 It’s gained popularity in the United States more recently.
-As of 1997, it has the status of generally recognized as safe from the FDA, which honestly really doesn’t tell you much about how safe it is.
-The food industry and consumers love it because it can have up to 80 percent of the sweetness of sugar, but it’s noncaloric and does not raise blood sugar levels.
+As of 1997, it has the status of generally recognized as safe from the FDA and the food industry and consumers love it because it can have up to 80 percent of the sweetness of sugar, but it’s noncaloric and does not raise blood sugar levels.

 The World Health Organization defines genetically modified organisms (GMOs) as “foods derived from organisms whose genetic material (DNA) has been modified in a way that does not occur naturally, e.g. through the introduction of a gene from a different organism.”
-(4) Much of the erythritol used in foods and beverages today is derived from cornstarch from genetically modified corn.
+(5) Although there are non-GMO varieties available, much of the erythritol used in foods and beverages today is derived from cornstarch from genetically modified corn.

 2. Commonly Combined with Artificial Sweeteners

 Erythritol is not as sweet as sugar on its own so it’s often combined in foods and beverages with other questionable sweeteners, usually ones that are artificial.
-When combined with artificial sweeteners like aspartame, the erythritol-laden product becomes even more lethal to your health.
+When combined with artificial sweeteners like aspartame, the erythritol-laden product can become even more troublesome for your health.
 Side effects of aspartame include anxiety, depression, short-term memory loss, fibromyalgia, weight gain, fatigue, brain tumors and more.